 We are very proud to still be a working organic dairy farm, and we hope you enjoy seeing our dairy herd and learning a bit about what we do 365 days a year.
 From April to October you will be able to see our cows out at pasture enjoying grazing and hopefully some nice weather.
 You might also spot them coming in and out for milking time in the morning and afternoon.
 Then there’s the calves in the calf shed, our future dairy herd and a very important part of what we do, and a must for anyone visiting our farm.

-Our milk is used by Angela in the Coolcow ice cream which is available in the farm shop.
-We also use it in all our hot drinks and in our kitchen, and you can even get your child a glass of milk for free when ordering from our kids menu – a great way to learn and enjoy the field to fork journey.
+Our milk is used by the Tootsies team in their ice cream which is available in the farm shop – a great way to learn and enjoy the field to fork journey.

 Have a look at this video made by the NFU to say Thank you for backing British Farming, we’re in the video, see if you can spot us.

 Day to Day….

 The farm day starts at the crack of dawn with the 5am milking, long before the Farm Shop, Cafe and Playbarn are open.
 The cows come into the parlour 24 at a time (12 each side) we currently milk around 110 cows every morning and then again at 4.30pm.
 The calves are then fed milk at about 7am, whilst the parlour is cleaned down ready for the night time milking, and once all the cows have been fed, watered and checked then its breakfast time.